-Samantha prioritises an attachment perspective, believing that basic emotional needs of security and support must be adequately met in order for people to learn and develop.
-She believes that a priority must be to provide a secure base from which to explore, as therapy works towards achieving greater insight and focusing on emotional and behavioural change to unhelpful life patterns.
+I prioritise an attachment perspective, believing that basic emotional needs of security and support must be adequately met in order for people to learn and develop.
+I believe that a priority must be to provide a secure base from which to explore, as therapy works towards achieving greater insight, easing emotional distress and focusing on emotional and behavioural change to unhelpful life patterns.

-Samantha has a particular interest in Schema Therapy which focuses on understanding how early life experiences have contributed to emotional and relational difficulties that can be long-standing and complex.
+I have a particular interest in Schema Therapy which focuses on understanding how early life experiences have contributed to emotional and relational difficulties that can be long-standing and complex.
 I integrate aspects of Dialectical Behaviour Therapy (DBT), Acceptance & Commitment Therapy and Compassion-Focused Therapy (CFT) when it would be beneficial to do so.
 I am currently in the process of accreditation as a specialist Schema Therapist with the International Society of Schema Therapy (ISST).

-Samantha has training and experience in several core psychological modalities;
+My training and experience includes several core psychological modalities;

 Eye Movement De-sensitisation & Reprocessing (EMDR) – is an integrative psychotherapy approach that has been proven effective in the safe treatment of trauma.
 Further information about this approach can be found at www.emdrassociation.org.uk.

 Schema Therapy – is a model of psychotherapy that stems from cognitive behavioural therapy, designed initially for those who did not respond to classical CBT.
-An integration of insights, methods and techniques derived from a range of approaches such as Attachment Theory, CBT, Gestalt and Psychoanalytic Object Relations, the intensive focus of schema therapy is on complex, lifelong behavioural and interpersonal patterns.
+An integration of insights, methods and techniques derived from a range of approaches such as Attachment Theory, CBT, Gestalt and Psychoanalytic Object Relations, the focus of schema therapy is on complex, lifelong behavioural and interpersonal patterns.
 Attention is given to healing the developmental and relational origins of psychological distress, interrupting unhelpful coping patterns and building healthier coping strategies that enhance relationships and day to day living.

-Mindfulness – refers to being aware of your thoughts, feelings, and experiences in the present moment, and accepting them without judgment.
+Mindfulness – refers to being aware of your thoughts, feelings, and experiences in the present moment, and learning to notice and accept them without judgment.
 Rather than habitually reacting to stressful situations, unwanted thoughts, or unpleasant feelings, it enables you to be a compassionate, accepting, and non-judgmental observer of them.
 Practicing mindfulness can make it much easier to calmly cope with challenges that previously seemed overwhelming.
-Mindfulness can be combined with any of the core psychological models.
+Mindfulness is typically combined with all of the core psychological models.